microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

   * Workbooks
   * KQL
   * Microsoft Sentinel
-* Cost Effectiveness: The partner must be familiar with the scaling and compute options for all the Basic Solution Services listed above, to implement a cost effective solution for the customer.
+* Cost Effectiveness: The partner must be familiar with the scaling and compute options for all the Basic Solution Services listed above, to implement a cost-effective solution for the customer.
 * Performance: The partner must articulate their strategy for high performing solution delivery.
 They should leverage at least one of the below:
   * Azure CDN
   * Azure Frontdoor